 Aside from being “chemically” safe, stainless steel dog bowls are incredibly durable.

 You can drop, bang, and step on them, and still, they won’t break.
-You’ll also have a piece of mind, because unlike the plastic bowls, even if your dog is the most hardcore chewer around the block, they won’t be able to chomp the bowl into pieces.
+You’ll also have a peace of mind, because unlike the plastic bowls, even if your dog is the most hardcore chewer around the block, they won’t be able to chomp the bowl into pieces.

 They are non-porous; this means they have high resistance against corrosion and discourage bacteria from growing.